gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 associated with an Okta application, it will be split into multiple applications for each `appLink` with the unique name of each `appLink` used to disambiguate them.
 The `teleport.dev/origin` field in the application metadata will be set to `okta`.
-Additionally, a field called `okta_application_id` will be present in the metadata that will allow for mapping the application to an internal `OktaApplication` object that will be created as part of the synchronization process.
+Additionally, a field called `okta/application_id` will be present in the metadata that will allow for mapping the application to an internal `OktaApplication` object that will be created as part of the synchronization process.
 The applications will look like the following: